harrel56/java2ts/README.md

 // default value: true
 gen.setSortingEnabled(false);

-// set of unsupported types which should not be processed, will use 'any' type
+// predicate for Class<?> class, return true if type should be processed (unsupported types will use 'any' type)
-// default value: Set.of(Object.class, Class.class)
+// default value: supports all except Object.class and Class.class
-gen.setUnsupportedTypes(Set.of(Iterable.class, Consumer.class));
+gen.setSupportedPredicate(t -> t.getPackageName().contains("java."));

 // function which will be used to map Class objects to typescript type names
 // default value: prefixes classes from 'java.*' package with 'J'